ccarabine/Churchbarn-holiday-let/README.md

 ![ Contact us form on medium device](assets/uxd/contactus-mediumdevice.PNG)

 ![ Contact us form on small device](assets/uxd/contactus-smalldevice.PNG)

+# Features remaining to implement (long term objectives): <a name="features-toimplement"></a>
+* 1. Live calendar for bookings
+* 2. Testimonials
+* 3. Map
+* 4. Gallery with professional imagery
+* 5. Terms and conditions
+* 6. More details about area/property
+* 7. Pricing information

+#Testing <a name="testing"></a>

+i approached friends, family and my mentor for user testing and i received the following constructive feedback
+1. Color Pallete
+Contrast with the blue text on the pale blue background wasn't easy to read corrective action: Change color palette

+2. Header
+tried to click on the header church barn and didn't goto home page corrective action: added a href to the church barn text and linked it to "index.html"

+3. Navbar
+when i was half way down a page, i had to scroll all the way back to the top to click on another page corrective action
+I made the navbar sticky, so when you scrolled down, the header would go , but the navbar was stay at the top

+the barn page
+The same image displayed on the "a short stroll away" section" to "outdoors" correction action put the correct image in for the "a short stroll away" section

+4. The Area page - Video
+video on the area page was touching the heading underneath video on mobile only showed part of the video video played sound on entry

+corrective action
+adjusted the margin
+Adjusted code so it is fully responsive and showed the full screen added mute and controls to the code Adjusted the code

+5. Call to action buttons
+Call to action buttons on mobile was in the middle of attraction box corrective action took the barn-wrapper out of the  div class="rcontent2 background-section" and put it below

+6. Contact-us page

+* no vadliation in the form and when you click on submit, it didn't do anything corrective action added required to first name and last name

+* form - the message boxe didn't line up with the other inputs corrective action change code to use labels and inputs and made it fully responsive

+* The buttons were quite basic in styling and not centeral to the form corrective action added the same styling to the buttons as the CTA button added a btn-group (wrapper) and margin 0 auto to centralise the buttons

+* arrival and departure date, you couldn't see whatdate you entered corrective action put these on separate lines

+* Form said it wasn't secure when press submit intro paragraph was touching the form contact form overflowed the page on mobile

+corrective action
+The "action" was going to a formdump website which causing the security issue, i didn't want to use the code instutite post due the branding of the page, so i create a thank you for the enquiry page that when you click submit it goes to. added a class .contactus-text  to add padding i changed the width of the wrapper on media queries so the form didn't overflow on mobile devices

+Testing Check list <a name="features-current"></a>

+## Main Structure -Header, navigation bar and footer featured on all four pages.
+*  Consistency/aesthetically pleasing - PASS

+## The Header
+At the top centre of the page.
+This section will let the user know the site they are visiting and the location.

+## Navigation bar

+* The navbar section is fully responsive.
+It includes links to home page, the barn, the area, and contact page and is identical on each page to allow for easy navigation. -PASS
+* All elements and interactive features are consistent, both in colouring and theming. - PASS
+* Header and navbar text reduce on mobile devices to ensure it fits on the screen. - PASS
+* Feedback – when the cursor hovers over a link, the link will highlight show a border-top line in an color-line (var). - PASS
+* Visited and unvisited links will be the same text colour (var) to ensure consistency throughout. - PASS
+* Clickable links will highlight in the active colour(var) -PASS
+* Active page, the link colour will be in bold. -PASS

+## The Footer
+* The footer is at the bottom of the page, consistent with industry standard. -PASS
+* On desktops and tablets – the footer will be in three sections with social media links on the left, address in the centre and contact details on the right. -PASS
+* On mobile devices they will the social media links/address/contact details stack on top of each other.  -PASS
+* Social media links will open in a separate page. - PASS
+* The email address when clicked will open the email browser -PASS
+* Feedback – When the cursor hovers over social media symbols, the symbols will highlight in the hover colour(var).
+PASS
+* Clickable social media links will highlight in the active colour(var) and increase in size -PASS

+## Features unique to home page.
+* Main page will have a large ‘hero’ image to invoke a positive emotional response. -PASS
+* The call to action (CTA) will be prominent to invoke users to book/enquire. - PASS

+## Features unique to ‘The Barn’ Page
+* Description of the property -PASS
+* ‘Hero’ Image -PASS

+* Six Images and description of the property – kitchen area, living area, bedroom1, bedroom2, outdoors and a ‘short stroll away…’. -PASS

+## Features unique to ‘The Area’ Page
+* Overview/introduction to the area  -PASS
+* Video, introducing South West Cornwall -user initiates controls such as sound/play and will be fully responsive on all devices (80% width and height) -PASS
+* Four headings (Attractions, Food, Beaches and Activities) with a ‘icon’ images and clickable links relating to the subject with CTA -PASS

+## Features unique to Contact us page.

+* A contact form with 9 data field inputs, ‘first name’, ‘surname’, ‘email address’, ‘telephone number’,’ number of adults’, ‘number of children’, ‘arrival date’, ‘departure date’, ‘message’ and a submit button and reset button underneath.-PASS
+* The contact form is responsive on mobile devices and reduces in height and width as well as the buttons.-PASS
+* Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight  -PASS
+* When clicking on ‘submit’ /’reset’ links, they will highlight and repositions button down by 4px -PASS

 ### HTML and CSS Validator Tests <a name="validation-testing"></a>